 Student Profile - Timothy Gottschalk

 Timothy Gottschalk completed his PhD in 2018.
-He undertook his PhD in the Leukocyte Signaling Laboratory at the Department of Immunology and Pathology where he is supervised by Associate Professor Margaret Hibbs.
+He undertook his PhD in the Leukocyte Signaling Laboratory at the Department of Immunology and Pathology where he was supervised by Associate Professor Margaret Hibbs.
 He studied a Bachelor of Biomedical Science and is interested in learning about what causes and drives autoimmune disease.
 This interview was originally published in 2017.

 What is your research about?